randyrossi/vicii-kawari/README.md

 TODO : xrandr or windows equiv to test monitor

 ## What chip models can this replace?
 It can replace the 6567R8(NTSC),6567R56A(NTSC),6569R3(PAL-B),6569R1(PAL-B) models.
 It can assume the functionality of either video standard with a simple configuration change followed by a cold boot.
 This means your C64 can be both an NTSC and PAL machine.
-(PAL-N / PAL-M are not supported but if someone wants to do the work, it can be added.)
+(PAL-N / PAL-M are not supported but it can be added with some hardware modifications.)

 ## Will this work in C64-C (short board) models?
 It will function if plugged into a C64-C 'short' board.
 The VDD pin is not connected so there is no voltage compatibility issue like with the real 8562/8565 models.
 Keep in mind that the board will behave as a 6567/6569 even when replacing a 8562/8565.